The NHS workers who have died during the coronavirus outbreak

 – Elsie Sazuze, care home nurse

-Mrs Sazuze, who worked for Wolverhampton-based agency Totallycare, died on April 7 at Good Hope Hospital in Sutton Coldfield.
+Mrs Sazuze, who worked for Wolverhampton-based agency Totallycare, died on April 7 at Good Hope Hospital in Sutton Coldfield, according to the BBC, who spoke with her husband Ken.

-The mother-of-two worked in Cannock and is thought to have lived in Birmingham.

 – Leilani Dayrit, nurse